AlexanderDotH/OpenLyricsClient/README.md

  How to fix?
  Remove those fragmens using regexes in the LRC file parser

+ Bug found!
+ You switch songs too fast
+ Song switch -> LyricHandler fetches new Lyrics -> while doing that you switch the song -> Lyrics from the old song will be displayed.

+ How to fix?
+ Revalidate data before passing it to the frontend

 Notes:
  Don´t forget to touch some grass